Akjo03/Akjo03/README.md

 I'm Lukas, a software developer based in switzerland currently working for the [FOITT (Federal Office of Information Technology, Systems and Telecommunication)](https://bit.admin.ch) and for [AkjoStudios](https://github.com/AkjoStudios), my own self-proclaimed software company creating stable and modern applications for everyone on earth and beyond! 🚀

-Currently I'm mainly focussing on creating Java applications, but I'm also interested in learning new languages and skills, especially Rust!
+Currently I'm mainly focussing on creating Java applications, but I'm also interested in learning new languages and skills, especially Rust, which I'm learning right now!

 ### Skill Repository
 *I atleast have dabbled into these AT LEAST once!
 To find out exactly what my skillset is, please don't hesitate to contact me or find out by yourself by looking at my repositories!*

 - Java (Plain, Maven, Spring & Spring Boot, Lombok, Swing, Hibernate, JUnit, JSP, Struts, etc.)
+- Rust (Plain, Cargo, Yew, Tauri)
 - Kotlin (Basic Knowledge, Android Development, Gradle)
 - Python (Plain, Flask)
 - C# (Console, Forms, Unity)